theevo/CategorySwiper/Discovery-tree.md

         - ✅ LocalTransactionsLoader -> LMLocalInterface
         - ✅ LunchMoneyTransactionsLoader -> LMNetworkInterface

-- leaner LunchMoneyInterface
-    - getTransactions returns only TopLevelObject
+- ✅ getTransactions returns only TopLevelObject
+    - ✅ rename TopLevelObject to TransactionsResponseWrapper
+    - ✅ rename result to response in tests
+    - ✅ remove of empty TopLevelObject var
+    - ✅ remove statusCode from LMNetworkInterface
-        - 👉 getTransactions throws error if statusCode is not 200
+    - ❌ getTransactions throws error if statusCode is not 200 (it's already handled in URLSessionBuilder)

 - Connect swipe with behavior
     - call LunchMoneyTransactionsLoader.update from UI